hkparker/imux/README.md

 Multiplexity
 ============

 Multiplexity is an inverse multiplexer for file transfers.
-Files are split into chunks that are inverse multiplexed over TCP sockets.
-These sockets can exist on an arbitrary number of networks and each network and have an arbitrary number of sockets.
+Data is sent over an arbitrary number of TLS sockets routed over an arbitrary number of networks.
 Using multiple sockets on a single network can improve performance and evade some implementations of traffic shaping / throttling while using multiple networks allows one to maximize bandwidth consumption on each network.
-Multiplexity supports a number of other options as well, including adding more sockets mid transfer, resetting each connection after each chunk, and changing the chunk size.
+Multiplexity supports some other options as well, including adjusting the socket count mid transfer, resetting each connection after a n bytes, and directory transfers.

 Current status
 --------------

 Starting to implement in Go.
+The ReadQueue (File -> Chunks) and Buffer (Chunks -> File) objects are working well, I am now writing the IMUXSocket object, which passes Chunks over TLS sockets.

 License
 -------